TobyLobster/ellipse/fewer_lines.md

 'child2', and 'isBlue'.
 A value of 255 means no child is present.

 The root is a special case as is has eight children, which is reduced to three due to symmetry as noted above.
 We store a mapping from the eight possible initial directions to the root of one of the three unique subtrees.
 We also store the three possible continuing directions for the subtree for each initial direction.

+In the runtime, at each iteration we move from a node to it's child.
+If we run out of tree (the latest direction does not lead to a new child node), then we (a) draw the longest straight line so far encountered (from the root node to the last blue node we visited), and (b) replay any remaining yellow node moves to the new routine (recursively).

 Because our ellipse is drawn in four quadrants, each quadrant has it's own set of state  for traversing the tree.